Best deals of Presidents Day weekend 2023

 Fossil Men’s Nate Stainless Steel Quartz Chronograph Watch

-Enhance your style with this high-quality, military-inspired Fossil Chronograph Watch, which at 50% off, is a steal.
+Enhance your style with this high-quality, military-inspired Fossil Chronograph Watch, now available at 30% off.
 It has a stylish black dial and a hardened mineral crystal lens that doesn’t scratch easily.
 Plus, it’s water resistant to a depth of 165 feet and has a date window.

 Sold by Amazon